niyando/niyando.github.io/_posts/web/2015-10-10-get-started-with-bower.markdown

 Names of bower packages are unique and it will show conflict when you try to register your package using an existing package name.

 Next is version.
 Git tags are your package versions.
-While consuming your package, consumers will be able to download/update the source as per tags available.
+While consuming your package, consumers will be able to download/update the source as per tags available on your repo.
 It helps you in managing your releases.

-So before registering your package its important to tag your repo with a version number and push it using --tags flag
+So before registering your package its important to tag your repo with a version number and push it using `--tags` flag

 {% highlight bash %}
 $ git tag 0.0.1